+MEACH 30 30INIET HIVES MLVVAIS 1 2 3 4 5 9.
+The board is too passive, allowing the ED free reign.
 10. Core documents (Mission Statement, Vision Statement, Values, and Strategic Plan) are regularly referenced in every board meeting.

-9. The board is too passive, allowing the ED free reign.

-- Personnel and finance policies are congruent with our Values. - Our board chair is well organized, hosting a focused agenda. - Contrarian trustees are neither muzzled or allowed to dominate. - 14.
-Trustee misconduct is dealt with quickly and effectively by the chair. - 15.
-The board consciously engages in self-improvement. - 16.
-Adequate time is allocated for board training.
+11. Personnel and finance policies are congruent with our Values.
+12. Our board chair is well organized, hosting a focused agenda.
+13. Contrarian trustees are neither muzzled or allowed to dominate.
+14. Trustee misconduct is dealt with quickly and effectively by the chair.
+15. The board consciously engages in self-improvement.
+16. Adequate time is allocated for board training.
+C.